lingonsaft/hacktoberfest/README.md

 ## Getting Started

 - Fork this repo (button on top)
-- Clone on your local machine
+- Clone on your local machine (on the green button press the dropdown for the url)

 ```terminal
 git clone https://github.com/lingonsaft/hacktoberfest.git